Husbands do not need a parent. But that does not stop wives from employing mothering tendencies in marriage.

 My bold prayers

-My husband was telling me something the other day and turned out what he was sharing was an “answer” to some of my bold prayers.
+My husband was telling me something the other day and turned out what he was sharing was an “answer” to some of my prayers.

 Regardless, I hard to bite down a quick response, meant to ease his worries (imagined worries) when I realized that I was actually trying to calm my own heart, not his.